 <a href="page.html" data-hint="One line And another line">My link</a>

-white-space: pre to the pseudo element that represented the tooltip.
+and added a white-space: pre to the pseudo element that represented the tooltip.
 Et voilà: multiline tooltips.
 That’s what I learnt today.

 This worked well until I introduced the notes section on this website.
 A note may very well contain an image but unlike the images in regular articles the images in notes are not rendered per textarea field.
 The note template uses Processwire’s Pageimage methods to put out the URL of the image directly into the template hence the Textformatter module I had written wouldn’t apply.